Typeform/js-api-client/CONTRIBUTING.md

   git push origin my-fix-branch
   ```

-* In GitHub, send a pull request to `js-api-client:master`.
+* In GitHub, send a pull request to `js-api-client:main`.
 * All pull requests must be reviewed by a member of the Typeform team, who will merge it when/if they feel it is good to go.

 ## Commit Message Guidelines